adam-sse/geneseer/README.md

 java -Djava.util.logging.config.file=logging.properties -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.Geneseer --project-directory /path/to/project-to-fix --source-directory src/main/java --encoding ISO-8859-1 --compile-classpath lib/some-lib.jar:lib/other-lib.jar --test-classpath target/test-classes/:lib/some-lib.jar:lib/other-lib.jar:lib/test-lib.jar --test-classes com.example.TestClass1:com.example.TestClass2
 ```

-### Orchestrator
+### Defects4j

-The main class `net.ssehub.program_repair.geneseer.orchestrator.Orchestrator` can be used to run geneseer automatically
+The main class `net.ssehub.program_repair.geneseer.defects4j.Defects4jRunner` can be used to run geneseer on a
-on all (or a subset of) [defects4j](https://github.com/rjust/defects4j) bugs.
+bug from the [Defects4j](https://github.com/rjust/defects4j) database.
 It will check out, compile, and prepare
-the defects4j bugs in the current working directory (sub-directories for each project, and then sub-sub directories for
+the Defects4j bug in the current working directory (a sub-directory for the project, and then a sub-sub directory for
-each bug).
+the bug).
+It then proceeds with a normal execution of geneseer, with the correct parameters as required for the
+Defects4j bug.
+The output is also identical to a normal geneseer execution after the Defects4j setup is done.

 The following command line arguments are mandatory (each with a following value):

-* `--jvm`: The JVM binary to run the geneseer processes with.
-This may absolute or on the path.
-* `--geneseer-jar`: The path to the jar-with-dependencies of geneseer.
-* `--defects4j`: The path to the defects4j root directory. defects4j must be properly set up there (check that
+* `--defects4j`: The path to the Defects4j root directory.
+Defects4j must be properly set up there (check that
 `framework/bin/defects4j` exists in it and is executable), but does not need to be on the path.

 The following optional command line arguments can be specified (each with a following value):